Volvo S60 Common Problems and Solutions

 Problem:

-The electric front seats have too much play when they move forward or backward.
+The electric front seats have excessive play when moving forwards or backwards.

 Solution:

-You have one of the early examples of the S60 that didn't have the correct stops fitted.
-This can be serious because the seats will move forward or backward too much if you have a collision.
-Fortunately, front seat stoppers are readily available from our online store, and they are very easy to install.
+You have one of the early S60 models that didn't come with the correct stops fitted.
+This can be serious because the seats may move too much forward or backward in a collision.
+Fortunately, front seat stoppers are easily available from our online store and are simple to install.

 Difficulty level